 \subsection{Aggregation-based Approaches}

-Yu et~al. propose \text{Orca} \cite{Orca}, which uses continuous batching (iteration-level batching and selective batching) applied to generation to mitigate interference from prefill requests within the same batch.
-Kwon et~al. introduce \text{vLLM} \cite{vllm}, which separates prefill and decoding requests into different batches and provides optimized operators for the two request types to improve computational efficiency.
+Yu et~al. propose Orca \cite{Orca}, which uses continuous batching (iteration-level batching and selective batching) applied to generation to mitigate interference from prefill requests within the same batch.
+Kwon et~al. introduce vLLM \cite{vllm}, which separates prefill and decoding requests into different batches and provides optimized operators for the two request types to improve computational efficiency.
 Both approaches partially alleviate prefill-to-decoding interference, but long-context prefill requests can still delay fast decoding requests.

-Agrawal et~al. present \text{Sarathi-Serve} \cite{taming}, introducing \text{chunked-prefill} and \text{stall-free batching} to split long prefill work into smaller chunks that can be interleaved with decoding work.
-Building on mixed-batch techniques, Kamath et~al. propose \text{POD-Attention} \cite{PODAttention}, a kernel-level redesign of the attention operator that enables true prefill–decoding overlap on a single GPU by partitioning computation and memory resources at the streaming-multiprocessor level.
+Agrawal et~al. present Sarathi-Serve \cite{taming}, introducing chunked prefill and continuous batching to split long prefill work into smaller chunks that can be interleaved with decoding work.
+Building on mixed-batch techniques, Kamath et~al. propose POD-Attention \cite{PODAttention}, a kernel-level redesign of the attention operator that enables true prefill–decoding overlap on a single GPU by partitioning computation and memory resources at the streaming-multiprocessor level.
 In practice, POD-Attention further mitigates low decoding throughput and prefill resource domination, yet these methods exhibit stability limitations under high concurrency, long-context workloads, or strict TTFT requirements.

-And some other works propose reducing prefill-phase computation to mitigate the interference caused by co-processing prefill and decoding requests, for example \text{RadixAttention}~\cite{sglang} and \text{Native Sparse Attention}~\cite{NSA}.
+Additionally, some other works propose reducing prefill-stage computation to mitigate the interference caused by co-processing prefill and decoding requests, for example RadixAttention \cite{sglang} and Native Sparse Attention \cite{NSA}.
 However these approaches are not universally applicable and some may introduce accuracy degradation.

-In summary, aggregation-based approaches flexible batching, chunked prefill, kernel-level attention redesign, and sparse-attention techniques yield tangible gains but rely on complex, hardware-dependent kernel implementations, introduce additional implementation or memory overheads, and may compromise accuracy in some regimes.
+In summary, aggregation-based approaches, such as continuous batching, chunked prefill, kernel-level attention redesign, and sparse attention techniques yield tangible gains but rely on complex, hardware-dependent kernel implementations, introduce additional implementation or memory overheads, and may compromise accuracy in some scenarios.
 More importantly, they do not fundamentally eliminate the conflict between prefill and decoding requests.
-By contrast, DOPD employs targeted, length-aware request scheduling to selectively separate or aggregate requests, achieving stronger SLO adherence while preserving high goodput.
+By contrast, DOPD employs targeted, length-aware request scheduling to selectively separate or aggregate requests, achieving stronger SLO attainment while preserving high goodput.